(AP) - The issue:

 "What did you do in school today?"
 It's a universal question asked by parents.

-More than 8 in 10 Americans say education is an issue that is extremely or very important to them, according to an AP-GfK poll this year.
+More than 8 in 10 Americans say education is an issue that is extremely or very important to them, according to an Associated Press-GfK poll this year.
 Only the economy ranked higher.

 Yet, studies show that the United States lags behind other countries in reading, math and science, statistics frequently cited as hurting the nation's ability to compete globally.

 And the cost of higher education is leaving students saddled with debt _ or unable to afford it at all _ when there's a growing recognition that students need college or some post-high school training to succeed in the job market.
 Obama, in fact, challenged all Americans to commit to at least one year of college or career training.
-Still, the nation is far from his goal that the U.S. lead the world in the percentage of college graduates by 2020.
+Yet, as many recent graduates are finding out, there's no guarantee that a diploma will translate into a job.

-With all the talk about the importance of education, state budget cuts have resulted in teacher layoffs, larger class sizes and fewer special subjects in elementary and secondary schools.
+At the same time, state budget cuts have resulted in teacher layoffs, larger class sizes and fewer special subjects in elementary and secondary schools.
 Colleges and universities also have had to make do with less.
 All of this trickles down to the kids and their classroom experience.

 The federal government contributed just a small fraction of the more than $1.15 trillion spent nationally on education during the last school year, but it still yields great influence over such issues as accessibility, accountability and teacher quality.